Dominus77/yii2-advanced-start/README.md

 See `http://sitename.com/requirements.php`

-> Note: For production version it is recommended to delete the `frontend\web\requirements.php` file
+> Note: For production environment it is recommended to delete the `frontend\web\requirements.php` file

 If everything is in order, move on, otherwise configure the server configuration.